-Inner nodes in a flow task cannot be used as dependencies of other flow tasks or node tasks.
-You can configure the dependencies between a flow task and other flow tasks or node tasks to form a DAG.
+Inner nodes in a flow task cannot be depended upon by other flow tasks or node tasks.
+You can configure dependencies between a flow task and other flow tasks or node tasks to form a DAG.

-Note In DataWorks V2.0 and later, you can find the flow tasks created in DataWorks V1.0 but cannot create flow tasks.
-You can create workflows instead to perform similar operations.
+Note In DataWorks V2.0 and later, you can find the flow tasks that are created in DataWorks V1.0 but cannot create flow tasks.
+Instead, you can create workflows to perform similar operations.

-An instance is a snapshot of a node at a certain time point.
-It is generated when a node is scheduled by the scheduling system or triggered manually.
-The instance contains information such as the time when the node is run, the running status of the node, and operational logs.
+An instance is a snapshot of a node at a specific time point.
+An instance is generated every time a node is run as scheduled by the scheduling system or manually triggered.
+An instance contains information such as the time point at which the node is run, the running status of the node, and operational logs.

-A script stores the code for data analysis.
-The code in a script can only be used for data query and analysis.
-It cannot be deployed to the scheduling system and cannot be scheduled.
+A script stores code for data analysis.
+The code in a script can be used only for data query and analysis.
+It cannot be committed to the scheduling system for scheduling.

 Resource and function

 The DataWorks console allows you to manage resources and functions.
-Note that you cannot query resources and functions in DataWorks if they are uploaded through other services such as MaxCompute.
+Note that you cannot query resources or functions in DataWorks if they are uploaded by using other services such as MaxCompute.

 Under an Alibaba Cloud account, each node has an output name that is used to connect to its descendant nodes.